KrishlayaKumar/Rainfall_prediction/README.md

 ## Integration with Backend

-The XGBoost model with the best accuracy was integrated into the backend of the website.
+The ANN model with the best accuracy was integrated into the backend of the website.
 Users can input meteorological data, and the model predicts the likelihood of rainfall.

 ## Usage